docker-flow/docker-flow-proxy/README.md

 ### Reconfiguring the Proxy Using Custom Consul Templates

 In some cases, you might have a special need that requires a custom [Consul Template](https://github.com/hashicorp/consul-template).
-In such a case, you can expose the container volume and store your own templates on the host.
+In such a case, you can expose the container volume and store your templates on the host.
 An example template can be found in the [test_configs/tmpl/go-demo.tmpl](https://github.com/vfarcic/docker-flow-proxy/tree/master/test_configs/tmpl/go-demo.tmpl) file.
 Its content is as follows.

 ```
 frontend go-demo-fe